‘Vampire Diaries’ Series Finale: Will Elena Finally Return? Bonnie Possibly Dead

 Either way, TVD showrunners promise to provide a satisfying end to the long-running vampire drama series.
 In fact, the Vampire Diaries series finale even impressed the show’s main actors who play the infamous Salvatore Brothers, Paul Wesley and Ian Somerhalder.

 “From a story standpoint, I was blown away.
-I thought, ‘Wow, they actually summed it all up into one 44-minute piece,” the older Salvatore brother said, with Wesley adding: “It’s satisfying.”
+I thought, ‘Wow, they actually summed it all up into one 44-minute piece,” the older Salvatore brother said, with Wesley adding, “It’s satisfying.”

 How do you expect the Vampire Diaries series finale will go?
 Share with us your thoughts in the comments section below.